 Colorado Mesothelioma Lawyer

-The Lanier Law Firm has earned national recognition as a leader in mesothelioma litigation, fighting for justice against asbestos-exposing corporations.
+The Lanier Law Firm has earned national recognition as a leader in mesothelioma litigation nationwide, fighting for justice against asbestos-exposing corporations.
 Since 1990, our experienced attorneys have secured significant verdicts with a personalized, compassionate approach founded on the philosophy of “legal care.”

 We have the resources and trial expertise to take on powerful defendants and are unafraid to go to court.
 Contact our experienced Colorado mesothelioma attorneys for a free case evaluation today.